Amd-Khalid/Application-Security-Testing-DVWA/README.md

 Explanation of why it worked: On the medium level, the developer has put blacklists of operators like semi colon but the issue is he overlooked others such as | so they can still be exploited.

+Explanation of why the Low level payload failed: The Low level payload utilized a simple semicolon (;) to chain commands.
+The Medium security level introduces a server-side blacklist that specifically searches for and removes the && and ; characters, rendering the exact Low level payload inert.

 ### Security Level: High

 Payload Used: Browser itself, 127.0.0.1|cat /etc/password